Ship-Breaking-MQP/ship_breaking_ws/README.md

 Make sure moveit and all other necessary packages are installed as well, otherwise there will be errors and some things might not work.

+Additional information on running everything and setting up the environment (along with a description of what each package does) is found in the README in mqp_ws

 ## Organization
 This workspace is a subfolder of this repository in case additional supporting files need to be added around it.
 If necessary, this can be easily reorganized and cleaned up to work with your project.